Huntington Estate Wines: History

 The winery was established in 1969 by Sydney solicitor Bob Roberts and his wife Wendy.
 Bob purchased 140 acres of land from fruit grower Kath Leggatt and farmer Marcel Ribeaux.
 He planted 20 acres of vines.
 The winery was built in 1972 and was designed and built by Bob Roberts, and constructed from concrete blocks.

 By 1980 Huntington Estate comprised 100 acres of vines including shiraz, cabernet sauvignon, pinot noir, merlot, semillon and chardonnay.
 In 1998 Bob Roberts was awarded the Graham Gregory award acknowledging an individual's outstanding contribution to the NSW wine industry.

 In 2005, upon the retirement of Bob and Wendy Roberts, Tim Stevens purchased the Huntington Estate business.
 Tim Stevens had been a journalist prior to purchasing the neighbouring Abercorn vineyard in 1996.

-Huntington Estate is also known for the Huntington Estate Music Festival, held each year in the winery's barrel hall.
-The week long concerts are directed by Artistic Director Carl Vine, and comprise a collection of prominent international artists alongside Australian musicians.
+Huntington Estate is also known for the Huntington Estate Music Festival, which was held each year in the winery's barrel hall up until the final performance in 2019.
+The week long concerts were last directed by Artistic Director Carl Vine, and comprised a collection of prominent international artists alongside Australian musicians.
 The Festival has been described as "a world-class annual festival of chamber music."